chiahsun/problem_solving/HackerEarth/codemonk/Monk and Divisor Conundrum/README.md

 Care about overflow.

-Brute force algorithm would cause TLE, we we need to leverage N < 200000.
+Brute force algorithm would cause TLE, so we need to leverage N < 200000.

 Time (sec)